owrrpon/modhyobitto-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Working Example

+You can visit [angular.owrrpon.dev](https://angular.owrrpon.dev/) for the latest working sample Angular application based on the code in this repo.